joanaz/MirrorMirrorOnTheWallSkill/README.md

-# Sample AWS Lambda function for Alexa
+# Mirror Mirror On The Wall Alexa Skill
-A simple [AWS Lambda](http://aws.amazon.com/lambda) function that demonstrates how to write a skill for the Amazon Echo using the Alexa SDK.
+An [AWS Lambda](http://aws.amazon.com/lambda) function of an Alexa skill for communicating and controlling a [MagicMirror](https://github.com/MichMich/MagicMirror) using AWS IoT Device Gateway.

+It is complementary to the Magic Mirror Module [Mirror Mirror On The Wall](https://github.com/joanaz/MMM-MirrorMirrorOnTheWall).

+## AWS IoT Credentials

+You need to setup an AWS IoT Device, and save the credentials locally in this repo.
+You can use the same credentials for the above complementary Magic Mirror Module.

+1. login to AWS Management Console
+2. find __AWS IoT__ service
+3. click on __Connect__ at the left menu bar
+4. under _Configuring a device_, click on __Get Started__
+5. choose __Linux/OSX__ platform, and __Node.JS__
+6. give your device a name
+7. download credentials and run the start.sh script, which will generate a root-CA.crt
+8. create a folder called __certs__ inside the src folder
+9. place all the credentials in the __certs__ folder
+10. open MirrorMirror.js, replace the __keyPath__, __certPath__, and __host__ to your own

-## Concepts
+## Dependencies

-This simple sample has no external dependencies or session management, and shows the most basic example of how to create a Lambda function for handling Alexa Skill requests.
+- [aws-iot-device-sdk](https://aws.amazon.com/iot/sdk/) (installed via `npm install`)
+- [Google Images Search](https://www.npmjs.com/package/google-images)(installed via `npm install`).
+Follow the instructions in the link to create your own Google Custom Search Engine, and save the CSE ID and API key in certs/cse.json, which looks like:
+    ```
+    {
+        "ID": "YOUR CSE ID",
+        "API_key": "YOU API KEY"
+    }
+    ```

 ## Setup
-To run this example skill you need to do two things.
-The first is to deploy the example code in lambda, and the second is to configure the Alexa skill to use Lambda.
+To run this skill you need to do two things:
+1. deploy the code in Lambda
+2. configure the Alexa skill to use Lambda

 ### AWS Lambda Setup
 1. Go to the AWS Console and click on the Lambda link.
 Note: ensure you are in us-east or you won't be able to use Alexa with Lambda.
 2. Click on the Create a Lambda Function or Get Started Now button.
-3. Skip the blueprint
+3. Choose blank blueprint
-4. Name the Lambda Function "Hello-World-Example-Skill".
+4. Name the Lambda Function
 5. Select the runtime as Node.js
 5. Go to the the src directory, select all files and then create a zip file, make sure the zip file does not contain the src directory itself, otherwise Lambda function will not work.
 6. Select Code entry type as "Upload a .ZIP file" and then upload the .zip file to the Lambda